Area of Impact

 • Newport Harbor – John O’Brien and Kimberely Sales

-Accepting the challenge of excellence (aCE) Award
+Accepting the challenge of excellence (ACE) Award

 The ACE Award recognizes high school seniors who have faced and overcome significant life challenges yet have continued to pursue their education and personal development with determination and resilience.